pedrada88/preproc-textclassification/README.md

 Note: If you use any of these datasets, please acknowledge the original sources that you can find in our paper.

+### Code

+The code is available in the following repository: https://github.com/pilehvar/sensecnn

 If you use any of these resources, please cite the following paper: